Sui iuris: Catholic canon law

+A church sui iuris is an aggregation of particular churches with distinct liturgical, spiritual, theological and canonical traditions that is recognized as a particular church within the Catholic Church.
+The term sui iuris denotes the relative autonomy of the Eastern Catholic Churches to keep up their patrimonial autonomous nature.
+The autonomy of these churches is relative in the sense that it is under the supreme authority of the Roman Pontiff.

 By far the largest of the sui iuris churches is the Latin Church.
-Over that particular church, the Pope exercises his papal authority, and the authority that in other particular churches belongs to a Patriarch.
+Over that particular church, the pope exercises his papal authority, and the authority that in other particular churches belongs to a patriarch.
 He has, therefore, been referred to also as Patriarch of the West.
-The other particular Churches are called Eastern Catholic Churches, each of which, if large enough, has its own patriarch or other chief hierarch, with authority over all the bishops of that particular Church or rite.

-The same term is applied also to missions that lack enough clergy to be set up as apostolic prefectures but are for various reasons given autonomy and so are not part of any diocese, apostolic vicariate or apostolic prefecture.
-In 2004, there were eleven such missions: three in the Atlantic, Cayman Islands, Turks and Caicos, and Saint Helena, Ascension and Tristan da Cunha; two in the Pacific, Funafuti (Tuvalu), and Tokelau; and six in central Asia, Afghanistan, Baku (Azerbaijan), Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.

-Categories of sui iuris churches

-According to CCEO, the Oriental Catholic churches sui iuris are of four categories.

 Patriarchal churches

 A patriarchal church is a full-grown form of an Eastern Catholic church.
 It is 'a community of the Christian faithful joined together by' a Patriarchal hierarchy.
 The Patriarch together with the synod of bishops has the legislative, judicial and administrative powers within jurisdictional territory of the patriarchal church, without prejudice to those powers reserved, in the common law, to the Roman pontiff (CCEO 55-150).
 Among the Eastern Catholic Churches the following churches are of patriarchal status: